Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 \subsubsection{Degeneracies: cosmological and luminosity function parameters}

-Expanding on our earlier discussions, this section explores the degeneracies observed between some key cosmological parameters and the parameters of the luminosity function.
-The comprehensive corner plots for the complete parameter space, pertaining to the forecast years 1 and 10, are presented in the Appendix, specifically in Figures \ref{fig:corner_jmas_y1_cosmoialf} and \ref{fig:corner_jmas_y10_cosmoialf}.
+This section explores the degeneracies observed between some key cosmological parameters and the parameters of the luminosity function.
+The corner plots for the complete parameter space, pertaining to the forecast years 1 and 10, are presented in the Appendix, specifically in Figures \ref{fig:corner_jmas_y1_cosmoialf} and \ref{fig:corner_jmas_y10_cosmoialf}.
 For a focused analysis, we have extracted and highlighted the segments showcasing the interplay between the cosmological and luminosity function parameters.
-These specific segments are presented for comparison in Figure \ref{fig:all_correlations_minipage}, offering a clearer view of their relationships.
+These specific segments are presented for comparison in Figure \ref{fig:corner_cosmolf_side_by_side}.

 \textbf{Matter density fraction} $\boldsymbol{\Omega_m}$.
 We observe a mild anti-correlation between $\Omega_m$ and $\phi_0^*$ particularly in Year 1, where higher source galaxy densities are degenerate with lower overall matter density.
 This is interesting as we have seen that the effect of $\phi_0^*$ on the redshift distribution is only to change the normalisation.
 This would thus necessarily result from the impact of $\phi_0^*$ on the IA spectra, where both parameters would impact the overall normalisation.
 We see also a clear negative correlation between $\Omega_{\rm m}$ and $\alpha$ in both Year 1 and Year 10, which we can interpret as being in part due to the fact that increasing $\alpha$ (the faint-end slope of the LF) shifts the peak of our redshift distribution to higher $z$.
 Increasing the value of $\alpha$ leads to a stronger cosmic shear signal, which can offset the effects of a lower matter density parameter, $\Omega_{\rm m}$.